rodneyshupe/Cookbook/Recipes/Sauces/SimpleTomatoSauce.rst

 Directions
 ----------

-1. Heat oil in large saucepan over medium heat and add onion, cook about 5 minutes
-2. Add garlic and cook another minute or so, just until fragrant
+1. Heat the oil in a large saucepan over medium heat, then add the onion and cook about 5 minutes.
+Add the garlic and cook until fragrant, another minute or so.
-3. Add tomatoes, squishing each one with your hand to break it up as you add it.
-Next put in tomato paste, balsamic vinegar, red pepper, sugar and oregano.
-Stir to combine.
-Add salt and pepper to taste.
+2. Add the tomatoes, squishing each one with your hand to break it up as you add it.
+Stir in the tomato paste, balsamic vinegar, red pepper, sugar and oregano to combine, then season with salt and pepper to taste.
-4. Bring sauce to a boil, then turn down heat and let simmer about 30 minutes
+3. Bring the sauce to a boil, then turn down the heat and simmer about 30 minutes.